 # Configure bucket for static website hosting

-aws s3 website s3://example-maintenance-page \
+aws s3 website s3://example-error-page \

 --index-document index.html